 Welcome to the website for the Australasian Region of the International Biometric Society.

 For keynote speakers the all-female line-up celebrated achievements by women in the field of biometrics.
 Professors Elisabetta Carfagna (University of Bologna, Italy), Di Cook (Monash University), Rachel Fewster (University of Auckland), Sonja Greven (LM University Munich, Germany), Louise Ryan (University of Technology Sydney), and Jean Yang (University of Sydney) shared their latest insights in their respective fields, and in some cases also gave weekend workshops before the conference proper.
-Louise, as President-elect of IBS cloded the conference, and it was current President Elizabeth Thompson who opened the conference.
+Louise, as President-elect of IBS closed the conference, and it was current President Elizabeth Thompson who opened the conference.
 As well as the six keynote talks there were 66 contributed talks.

 At the conference dinner on Wednesday night the region recognised members who have given "longtime" service to our Society and to the advancement of biometry.
 The 2017 ALF awardees, Alan Welsh and Warren Muller, were both present to receive their awards in person.

 Recent posts, with many photographs, to our own Facebook group, IBS-AR (which we invite all members to join) give the flavour of what was another great regional conference.
 The full set of photographs is on Flickr to view, along with previous conferences.